AllaKaplia/windo_company/README.md

-# Commercial project: single-page website for advertising products for Windo company
+# Commercial project: lending website for advertising products for Windo company

 Created in collaboration with a designer and maintained regular communication with the client.